Dada Sahib: Plot

 At Lahore, during the turbulent and hysterical days of Partition, he put up a brave fight against communally motivated Muslims who targeted thousands of Hindus - as part of the communal pogrom that engulfed British India.
 After a long fight, Sahib threatens the leader of the Muslim gang.
 Hindus thank him for saving their lives and he is praised and celebrated as a hero.

-Back to the present, doctor Raveendran discloses his pain to Das, a sincere and heartful police officer, of losing his wife in the bomb blast of Thaliyoor temple.
+Back to the present, Doctor Raveendran discloses his pain to Das, a sincere and heartful police officer, of losing his wife in the bomb blast of Thaliyoor temple.
 Then comes Athira, who loves Abu, to see him for the last time.
 She, too is heartbroken to know that Abu is awaiting his death sentence.
 As the time for his hanging was nearby, all the ones who knew his innocence were in tears, including Athira.
 However, the story takes a turn as Abu escapes from the death miraculously.
 On reaching the hospital, Sahib is seen relieved and happy of getting his son back.
 Raveendran and Dr. John were the ones who had rescued Abu from death.
 A newspaper reporter Ravi takes some photos of Sahib and Abu.
 Eager to publish it and accusing him for another death sentence, he learns the truth from Raveendran when Abu recalls a past where Minister Mohammed Kutty was one of the reasons behind the explosion that happened at the temple.
-He teams up with Skariah and Swami Atmaswaroopan, an evil terrorist, to perform several other explosions in India as per the instruction of their leader 'Supper', who was the main hand behind these explosions.
+He teams up with Skariah and Swami Atmaswaroopan, an evil godman, to perform several other explosions in India as per the instruction of their leader 'Supper', who was the main hand behind these explosions.
 After killing hundreds in the temple, Skariah and Atmaswaroopan accused Abu for the same.